getumbrel/umbrel-apps/README.md

 1. **How to push app updates?**

     Every time you release a new version of your app, you should build, tag and push the new Docker images to Docker Hub.
-Then open a new PR on our main repo (getumbrel/umbrel) with your up-to-date docker image.
-For now, app updates are bundled together in the Umbrel releases.
-In the future, you'll be able to ship updates independently as soon as you make a new release.
+Then open a new PR on our main app repo (getumbrel/umbrel-apps) with your up-to-date docker image.

-1. **How do users install apps?**

-    Users install apps via the Umbrel App Store.
-They do not use the `scripts/app` CLI directly as it's only meant for development use.

 1. **I need help with something else?**

-    Join our [developer chat](https://keybase.io/team/getumbrel) on Keybase, or get in touch with [@mayankchhabra](https://t.me/mayankchhabra) or [@lukechilds](https://t.me/lukechilds) on Telegram.
+    You can open an [issue](https://github.com/getumbrel/umbrel-apps/issues) on GitHub or get in touch with [@mayankchhabra](https://t.me/mayankchhabra) or [@lukechilds](https://t.me/lukechilds) on Telegram.